LexiFi/gen_js_api/README.md

       end
     ````

-    The argument can be `Ojs.t`, but also any other JS-able type.
     The class must inherit from `Ojs.obj` directly or indirectly.

     This declaration produces an OCaml class to wrap JS objects.